macalinao/ian-website/posts/2016-01-15-the-power-of-high-level-abstractions.md

 }
 ```

-But wait: we're storing all of the `Sum`s in memory still!
+But wait: we're still storing all of the `Sum`s in memory!
 Fortunately, `Future` can also be treated as a `Monoid`, so like `Option`, we can fold over it.
 Thus, we can omit the `.sequence` and `.combineAll` it.

 ```scala
 def sum(queries: List[Query]): Future[Sum] = {